 ii.
 Preparation for Meetings.
 All Directors are expected to prepare in advance of meetings of the Board and its Committees and be willing to fully and frankly participate in the deliberations of the Board and its Committees with the intent to make informed decisions.
 Directors are expected to review the agenda and related materials circulated in advance of the meeting and are encouraged to contact the Chair of the Board, the CEO or any other appropriate person to discuss agenda items prior to the meetings.

 iii.
 Knowledge of Operations.
 All Directors are expected to be knowledgeable about the Company’s operations, activities and industry and to gain and maintain a reasonable understanding of the current regulatory, legislative, business, social and political environments within which the Company operates.

 iv.
 Other Directorships and Significant Activities.
 Each Director should, when considering membership on another board or committee, make every effort to ensure that such membership will not impair the Director’s time and availability for his or her commitment to the Company.
 No Director should serve on a board of a competitor of the Company or of a regulatory body with oversight of the Company.
-Directors should advise the Chair of the Corporate Governance and Nominating Committee prior to accepting membership on any other public company boards of directors.
-All Directors should disclose any conflict of interest on any issue to the Chair of the Board or the Chair of the Corporate Governance and Nominating Committee as soon as it arises.
+Directors should advise the Chair of the Governance, Compensation and Nominating Committee prior to accepting membership on any other public company boards of directors.
+All Directors should disclose any conflict of interest on any issue to the Chair of the Board or the Chair of the Governance, Compensation and Nominating Committee as soon as it arises.
 Directors must refrain from voting on any issue when a conflict of interest exists.

 v.
 Contact with Management and Employees.
 Directors should become familiar with senior management and their roles, and have access to them.
 Directors should be available to management and the Board as a resource and use their abilities, knowledge and experience for the benefit of the Company.